r2dn3/php/README.md

-Repository to keep track of and backup my learning with PHP, both in official and extraofficial courses.
+Repository to keep track of and backup my learning with PHP, HTML, CSS and JavaScript, both in official and extraofficial courses.